Students seeking admission to the School of Graduate Studies must provide:

-Academic integrity is one of the highest values held by the University of West Alabama.
-Academic integrity compels everyone in the University community-faculty, staff, and students alike-to conduct his or her work with honesty, transparency, and honor.
-In all academic courses, a commitment to academic integrity entails working within the established codes and respecting intellectual property and its proper use.
+Academic integrity is one of the highest values that held at the University of West Alabama.
+Academic integrity compels everyone in the University community–faculty, staff, and students alike–to conduct his or her work with honesty, transparency, and honor.
+In all academic courses, a commitment to academic integrity entails working within the established codes and respecting the intellectual property of others and the fair use of that property.
 The enforcement of the academic integrity policy, then, is intended to protect the integrity of the University as well as the honor and standing of its students.

-Academic dishonesty is defined as any attempt made by a student that potentially could have given them an ill-gained advantage in any academic pursuit that would not have been available if left solely to the student’s own abilities and performance.
-Academic dishonesty includes, but is not limited to, cheating, assisting in cheating, plagiarism, theft or possession of examinations or other unauthorized class materials, submitting the same assignment in more than one course without the instructors’ consent, knowingly furnishing false academic information (such as falsified transcripts or excused absences, especially medical documents) to the University, altering or attempting to alter a grade or information on any University record, misrepresenting oneself to submit work for another student, or enlisting someone else to submit work falsely for oneself.
+Academic dishonesty is defined as an action taken that gives a student an ill gained advantage in any academic pursuit that would not have been available if left solely to the student’s own abilities and performance.
+Academic dishonesty includes, but is not limited to, cheating, assisting in cheating, plagiarism, theft or possession of examinations or other unauthorized class materials, submitting the same assignment in more than one course without the instructors’ consent, knowingly furnishing false academic information (such as falsified transcripts) to the University, altering or attempting to alter a grade or information on any University record, misrepresenting oneself to submit work for another student, or enlisting someone else to submit work falsely for oneself.

-In instances where a faculty or staff member believes a student has committed or assisted in an act of academic dishonesty, the student is consulted to determine if the matter can be resolved.
+In instances where a faculty or staff member believes a student has committed or assisted in an act of general academic dishonesty, such as theft of an exam, attempting to alter a grade, falsifying transcripts, or assisting in an act of academic dishonesty, the student is consulted to determine if the matter can be resolved.
 Following consultation with the student, if the faculty member believes an act of academic dishonesty has been committed and that punitive action is warranted, the matter is referred to the Academic Integrity Committee in writing in the form of an Academic Dishonesty Incident Report, which is available in the Handbook for Faculty and Professional Staff.
 The faculty member may also include a recommendation for possible disciplinary action consistent with those listed in accordance with the University Student Code of Conduct.

 In a case of determination of academic dishonesty related to a specific class assignment, such as an act of plagiarism or cheating on an exam, the faculty member must notify the student and explain the nature of the charge and the nature of the punishment to be imposed.
 The faculty member is authorized to choose from the following options for such an offense: